syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 ![Adding UWP Gantt assembly reference in project](SfGantt_images/Gantt_dll_reference.jpeg)

-The following list of assemblies should be added as references to use the Gantt control in applications.
+The following list of assemblies should be added as references to use the UWP Gantt Chart control in applications.

 <table>
 <tr>